-3.1.10 Acquisition and disposal of own Shares
+3.1.9 Acquisition and disposal of own Shares

-The Shareholders' Meeting has authorised AB InBev to acquire, either on or outside of the stock exchange, Ordinary Shares up to a maximum of 20% of the issued Shares for a price which will not be lower than one Euro and not higher than 20% above the highest closing price on Euronext Brussels in the last 20 trading days preceding the transaction.
-This authorisation is valid for five years as from 28 September 2016.
+The Shareholders' Meeting of 28 April 2021 has authorised AB InBev to acquire, either on or outside of the stock exchange, Ordinary Shares up to a maximum of 20% of the issued Shares for a price which will not be lower than one Euro and not higher than 20% above the highest closing price on Euronext Brussels in the last 20 trading days preceding the transaction.
+This authorisation extends to acquisition of Shares by direct subsidiaries of the Company and is valid for five years.

-The Shareholders' Meeting has also authorised AB InBev to dispose, either on or off exchange, of Shares which were acquired by AB InBev under conditions determined by the Board.
-This authorisation is valid for five years as from 28 September 2016.
-With respect to the Shares acquired by AB InBev as a result of the Belgian Merger, the Board shall be entitled to dispose of such Shares only in connection with (i) any share delivery obligations undertaken by the Company's predecessor prior to 11 November 2015, (ii) any stock option plans or other compensation plans (including the Zenzele Scheme), or (iii) any stock lending agreement or similar arrangement in respect of which AB InBev used the Shares for the purposes set out in items (i) and (ii).
+AB InBev and its direct subsidiaries may also dispose without any prior authorisation of the Shareholders' Meeting, either on or off exchange, of Shares which were acquired by AB InBev under conditions determined by the Board, in accordance with article 7:218 of the BCC.

+With respect to the Shares acquired by AB InBev as a result of the Belgian merger completing the business combination of the Company with SAB, the Board is entitled to dispose of such Shares only in connection with (i) any share delivery obligations undertaken by the Company's predecessor prior to 11 November 2015, (ii) any stock option plans or other compensation plans (including the Zenzele Scheme), or (iii) any stock lending agreement or similar arrangement in respect of which AB InBev used the Shares for the purposes set out in items (i) and (ii).